Dr Romain Briest | Paediatric Neurologist

 Dr Briest graduated from the University of Adelaide in 2012.
 He trained in paediatric neurology at the Adelaide Women’s and Children’s Hospital and Sydney Children’s Hospital Randwick.
 He has post-graduate training in epilepsy, focusing on the evaluation and management of complex epilepsy and also has a research interest in paediatric stroke and stroke-like illnesses.
 He is happy to be based in Adelaide with family and friends and the excellent life style available here.

-When not at work, Dr Briest enjoys family time and in his spare time, reading fantasy fiction, investing a few too many hours in sprawling video games, and playing board games with friends.
+When not at work, Dr Briest enjoys family and Dad time.
+In his spare time, he enjoys reading fantasy fiction, investing a few too many hours in sprawling video games, and playing board games with friends.